 It will not only address observational needs, but also the related research data infrastructure needs to connect data across all these levels including practical issues like standards and formats.

 The product of the workshop will be a vision paper in a peer-reviewed journal and a one page summary for policy makers.

-Tarek M. El-Geziry (National Institute of Oceanography & Fisheries (NIOF), Alexandria, Egypt)
+Tarek M. El-Geziry, Corresponding (National Institute of Oceanography & Fisheries (NIOF), Alexandria, Egypt)

 Sathaporn Monprapussorn (Department of Geography, Faculty of Social Sciences, Srinakharinwirot University, Bangkok, Thailand)

 Mohamed AbdelKarim Aly Abdrabo (University of Liverpool, UK)

 With a changing climate, sea level is also changing.
 The sea level rise issue is a critical issue, especially for the Low Elevated Coastal Zones (LECZ) worldwide.
 This workshop aims to focus on the impacts of the SLR on the LECZ, the vulnerability of these areas to the projected SLR rates, the related socioeconomic issues, in addition to the coastal risk factor and design.Email W9 Convenors

 Derek Tittensor (UNEP-WCMC, Dalhousie University, Canada)